Peach: Growing conditions

 The trees themselves can usually tolerate temperatures to around -26 to -30 C, although the following season's flower buds are usually killed at these temperatures, preventing a crop that summer.
 Flower bud death begins to occur between -15 and -25 C, depending on the cultivar and on the timing of the cold, with the buds becoming less cold tolerant in late winter.
 Another climate constraint is spring frost.
-The trees flower fairly early (in March in Western Europe), and the blossom is damaged or killed if temperatures drop below about -1.1 C. If the flowers are not fully open, though, they can tolerate a few degrees colder.
+The trees flower fairly early and the blossom is damaged or killed if temperatures drop below about -1.1 C. If the flowers are not fully open, though, they can tolerate a few degrees colder.
+The flowers are also vulnerable to temperatures higher than 22 to 25 C during the day.

 Climates with significant winter rainfall at temperatures below 16 C are also unsuitable for peach cultivation, as the rain promotes peach leaf curl, which is the most serious fungal disease for peaches.
 In practice, fungicides are extensively used for peach cultivation in such climates, with more than 1% of European peaches exceeding legal pesticide limits in 2013.

 Finally, summer heat is required to mature the crop, with mean temperatures of the hottest month between 20 and 30 C.

+Peach trees are grown in well draining soils as they are vulnerable to disease in wet soils.
+They are most productive in topsoils approximately 18 to 24 in with a sandy loam character.

+Most peach trees sold by nurseries are cultivars budded or grafted onto a suitable rootstock.
+Common rootstocks are 'Lovell Peach', 'Nemaguard Peach', Prunus besseyi, and 'Citation'.
+The rootstock provides hardiness and budding is done to improve predictability of the fruit quality.

 Typical peach cultivars begin bearing fruit in their third year.
 Their lifespan in the U.S. varies by region; the University of California at Davis gives a lifespan of about 15 years while the University of Maine gives a lifespan of 7 years there.

-Cultivars

-Hundreds of peach and nectarine cultivars are known.
-These are classified into two categories—freestones and clingstones.
-Freestones are those whose flesh separates readily from the pit.
-Clingstones are those whose flesh clings tightly to the pit.
-Some cultivars are partially freestone and clingstone, so are called semifree.
-Freestone types are preferred for eating fresh, while clingstone types are for canning.
-The fruit flesh may be creamy white to deep yellow, to dark red; the hue and shade of the color depend on the cultivar.

-Peach breeding has favored cultivars with more firmness, more red color, and shorter fuzz on the fruit surface.
-These characteristics ease shipping and supermarket sales by improving eye appeal.
-This selection process has not necessarily led to increased flavor, though.
-Peaches have a short shelf life, so commercial growers typically plant a mix of different cultivars to have fruit to ship all season long.

-Different countries have different cultivars.
-In the United Kingdom, for example, these cultivars have gained the Royal Horticultural Society's Award of Garden Merit: